SixLabors/ImageSharp.Drawing/src/ImageSharp.Drawing.WebGPU/WEBGPU_BACKEND_PROCESS.md

 - `FlushCompositions` performs one command-buffer submission (`QueueSubmit`) per scene flush.
 - Destination writeback to the render target is one copy from the fine output texture into composition bounds.
 - No destination storage init/blit pass is used in the active flush path.
+- CPU-region targets perform one additional texture->buffer copy and one map/read after the single submit.

 ## Fallback Behavior